 Take segments of text and chapter titles and run it through keyword analysis tools.

 Or you can actually read the book – looking for hidden gems.

 Order & Use Top Selling Products (especially Books)

-On that note, you can actually buy top selling books & products in your target vertical.
+On that note, you can actually buy top-selling books & products in your target vertical.

 Amazon has nearly every product on earth for cheap.
-If you have budget, you can get invaluable data from book text, product manuals, and packaging text.
+If you have the budget, you can get invaluable data from book text, product manuals, and packaging text.

 Or you can examine the products looking for questions as a consumer.